ethz-asl/mav_gtsam_estimator/README.md

 Please cite our accompanying publication when using it.
 ```
 Bähnemann, Rik, et al.
-"Under the Sand: Navigation and Localization of a Small Unmanned Aerial Vehicle with Ground Penetrating Synthetic Aperture Radar for Landmine Detection"
+"Under the Sand: Navigation and Localization of a Small Unmanned Aerial Vehicle for Landmine Detection with Ground Penetrating Synthetic Aperture Radar"
 Field Robotics.
 2021.
 ```
 ![](https://user-images.githubusercontent.com/11293852/104023073-6af65a80-51c1-11eb-8a77-a9cfd53860fd.png)